Improving Affordable Housing Through the NYS Environmental Bond Act of 2022

 Missed the previous articles in this series?
 Check them out below!

-Jen has over 12 years of experience at LaBella and has held various roles including the Phase I ESA program manager, the Phase II ESA program manager and the Brownfield Remediation Program Manager.
+Jen has more than 14 years of experience at LaBella and has held various roles including the Phase I ESA Program Manager, the Phase II ESA Program Manager, the Brownfield Remediation Program Manager, and the Environmental Operations Manager.
 In addition to working on hundreds of Phase I and II ESAs throughout her career, she has managed numerous projects in the NYSDEC Brownfield Cleanup Program (BCP) and coordinated frequently with other leaders at LaBella to provide a comprehensive suite of services to her clients.
+As Director of Environmental, Jen is responsible for managerial oversight of the firm’s environmental consulting and construction projects and personnel.
+She is also focused on building client partnerships, developing new service offerings, and expanding into new geographic areas.